 “Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its fruit?
 Who tends a flock and does not drink of its milk?
 Who goeth a warfare any time at his own charges? who planteth a vineyard, and eateth not of the fruit thereof? or who feedeth a flock, and eateth not of the milk of the flock?
 Say I these things as a man? or saith not the law the same also?
 For it is written in the law of Moses, Thou shalt not muzzle the mouth of the ox that treadeth out the corn.
 Doth God take care for oxen?
 Or saith he it altogether for our sakes?
 For our sakes, no doubt, this is written: that he that ploweth should plow in hope; and that he that thresheth in hope should be partaker of his hope.
 If we have sown unto you spiritual things, is it a great thing if we shall reap your carnal things?
 If others be partakers of this power over you, are not we rather?
 Nevertheless we have not used this power; but suffer all things, lest we should hinder the gospel of Christ.
 Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel ” (1 Cor 9:7-14).

 The second thing is that I have not charged, nor will I ever charge anyone to read my writings!
 They are publicly available.
 You don’t have to sign in to read them.
 They are free.
-But it seems your issue is with advertising and receiving funds through that avenue.
+(Update: Some of my published works are no longer freely available to the public.
+I have changed my mind on this, because, as an Author, not all my content can be free) But it seems your issue is with advertising and receiving funds through that avenue.
 I’ve already asked you to let me know why that is an ungodly practice, but you haven’t.
-Please I would like to know.
+Please, I would like to know.

 I know not all advertising is good and profitable.
 There will be issues to iron out with this.
 There will also be temptation to dilute the message in order to get an advertiser that is hesitant or unwilling to advertise on my site because of my strong Christian message.
 But that’s life isn’t it?
 I will have to say no and stand by my principles, just as any Christian woman working in an office and is accosted by her boss to do something contrary to her beliefs would have to either stand her ground or leave that place of employment, believing God will make provision elsewhere.